remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 allow you to nicely decouple data generation from data consumption.

-## Use Context Managers
+## 4. Use Context Managers

 Shit happens, even in the middle of a SQL transaction.
 To avoid having to deal manually with `rollback` or `commit`, you can simply use the `connection` object as a context manager.
-In the following example we create a table, and insert *by mistake* a duplicated values:
+In the following example we create a table, and insert *by mistake* duplicated values:

 ```python
 import sqlite3